Questions and answers about vaccination

 Can children get the vaccine?

-Comirnaty covid-19 vaccine is designated for persons 12 years or older, Moderna covid-19 vaccine for persons 12 years or older.
-AstraZeneca covid-19 vaccine is for persons 18 years or older, as is Janssen vaccine.
+Comirnaty covid-19 vaccine is designated for persons 5 years or older, Moderna covid-19 vaccine for persons 12 years or older.
+AstraZeneca covid-19 vaccine is for persons 18 years or older, as is Janssen and Nuvaxovid vaccine.

 Why get covid-19 vaccinated?

-Vaccines against covid-19 are medicines that prevent the illness caused by the novel SARS-CoV-2 coronavirus, by causing an immune response to the virus. covid-19 can cause a serious disease with potential, as yet unknown long-term consequences or death in persons of any age, including otherwise healthy people.
+Vaccines against covid-19 are medicines that prevent the severe disease and hospitalisation caused by the novel SARS-CoV-2 coronavirus, by causing an immune response to the virus.
+Covid-19 can cause a serious disease with potential, as yet unknown long-term consequences or death in persons of any age, including otherwise healthy people.

 The application of a vaccine is a path towards the prevention of a serious or even fatal illness with covid-19.